The Ragdoll cat breed was originally developed by Ann Baker in California.

-These breed facts will help you compare the Ragdoll to other cat breeds you may be considering, and help you choose among the different cat breeds.
+These breed facts will help you compare the Ragdoll to other feline companions you may be considering, and help you choose among the different cat breeds.

 Although generally calm compared to other, more high strung cats, these cats crave attention, typically enjoy being petted and groomed, and love to play.
-An ideal family pet.
+All in all, an ideal family pet.

 Medium long and dense, soft, and silky in texture, the coat resists matting.
 The fur lies close to the body and breaks as the cat moves.